Ivory Coast national football team: Current squad

-The following players were selected for the 2023 Africa Cup of Nations qualification matches against Comoros on 24 and 28 March 2023.
+The following players were selected for the friendly matches against Saudi Arabia and Oman on 14 and 18 November 2025, respectively.

-Caps and goals updated as of 19 November 2022, after the match against Burkina Faso.
+Caps and goals updated as of 18 November 2025, after the match against Oman.

 Recent call-ups

-The following players have also been called up to the squad within the last 12 months and are still eligible to represent.
+The following players have also been called up to the squad within the last twelve months and are still eligible to represent.